jarusll/the-logs/index.md

 Pushed `Abstractions`.

 Added awesome.
-Need to think about how I will organise.
+Need to think about how I will organize.

 Had a meaningful conversation about work culture today.